MattFiler/OpenCAGE/README.md

 ## Setting up the tools

-Assuming you already have Brainiac Designer and Alien: Isolation installed, this tutorial will take you through the full setup of the mod tools.
+Assuming you already have Brainiac Designer and Alien: Isolation installed...

 1. Download and extract the mod tools from Github.
 2. Open the "LegendPlugin" folder and copy "LegendPlugin.dll".